Kwibuka T20 Tournament: History

-Starting from the 2019 edition, matches played at the Kwibuka Cup have had official Women's Twenty20 International (WT20I) status, following the International Cricket Council's decision to grant full WT20I status to matches played between all of its members from 1 July 2018.
-Tanzania and Mali participated for the first time, along with Rwanda and Uganda; Kenya had to withdraw due to a lack of funding.
+Starting from the 2019 edition, matches played at the Kwibuka Cup have had official Twenty20 International (T20I) status, following the International Cricket Council's decision to grant full T20I status to women's matches played between all of its members from 1 July 2018.
+Tanzania and Mali participated for the first time, along with Rwanda and Uganda; The defending champions Kenya had to withdraw due to a lack of funding.
 Tanzania won all six of their games to claim the title on their first appearance.
 Uganda finished as runners-up, ahead of Rwanda in third and Mali in fourth.
-The tournament received global attention due to a number of WT20I records being set, including the Mali team being bowled out for six runs by the hosts Rwanda, making it the lowest team total in a completed WT20I match.
+The tournament received global attention due to a number of women's T20I records being set, including the Mali team being bowled out for six runs by the hosts Rwanda, making it the lowest team total in a completed T20I match.
 The Rwandan side chased down the target of seven runs in just four balls to win the match by ten wickets with 116 balls to spare.
 Later in the tournament, Uganda scored 314/2 against Mali, which was the highest team total in Women's Twenty20 internationals.
 It was the first time in a T20 international cricket match, male or female, that a team had scored 300 runs.
-The Mali team were bowled out for 10 runs in 11.1 overs in the same match and the margin of victory (304 runs) was the biggest ever in a WT20I match.
+The Mali team were bowled out for 10 runs in 11.1 overs in the same match and the margin of victory (304 runs) was the biggest ever in a T20I match.

 No tournament was held in 2020 due to the COVID-19 pandemic.
 The schedule for the 2021 tournament featured six sides, including first appearances for Botswana, Namibia and Nigeria.
 However, Uganda had to withdraw due to cases of COVID-19 in their camp.
 Kenya won their fourth Kwibuka tournament by defeating Namibia by 7 wickets in the final.
 Rwanda finished the tournament in third place, after beating Nigeria by eight runs in the play-off match, with Botswana finishing in fifth place.
 The 2022 tournament was originally expected to involve eleven teams.
 This was later reduced to eight, including Brazil and Germany who became the first non-African nations to participate in the Kwibuka tournament.
+Tanzania defeated Kenya in the final to win the 2022 event.

+Rwanda beat Uganda in the 2023 final to win their home tournament for the first time.
+Uganda beat Zimbabwe A by 2 runs in the 2024 final.
+Tanzania won their third title in 2025.